ibm-cloud-docs/discovery/sdu.md

    - **Extract fields** contains the SDU editor.
 This tab replaces both the **Convert** and **Normalize** tabs on your original {{site.data.keyword.discoveryshort}} screen.
    - **Enrich fields** is identical to the **Enrich** tab on the original screen.
 For more information about enrichments, see [Adding enrichments](/docs/services/discovery/building.html#adding-enrichments).
 The **Upload sample documents** option is not available on the **Enrich fields**, because it is not necessary.

-1. Ten documents from your collection will automatically load under the **Extract fields** tab, in the Smart Document Understanding editor.
+1. Twenty (20) documents from your collection will automatically load under the **Extract fields** tab, in the Smart Document Understanding editor.

 The toolbar at the top will allow you to:
 - Choose a document